 Living sustainably has become more than a trend because people understand that the environment influences their overall well-being.

-Why A Sustainable Home Is Better For You, The Environment And Your Wallet
+Why a Sustainable Home Is Better for You, the Environment and Your Wallet

 Aside from health, a sustainable home opens several opportunities, including ways to reduce energy bills.
 Many homes can reduce their average annual electric cost of £769 to a lower figure if they adopt sustainable measures.
 These tips serve as a guide on how to go about this.

-Sustainable Tip #1: Use More Energy-efficient Appliances And Lighting
+Sustainable Tip #1: Use More Energy-efficient Appliances and Lighting

 There’s so much talk about energy-efficient appliances, but what do they offer?
 Information on this will provide the needed background to understand it better.
 Four decades ago, when more homes relied on electric-powered appliances to complete chores, people realised they consumed more energy.
 Therefore, finding lasting means to reduce household consumption became imperative.
 That led to increased research to find answers to what became a pertinent problem.